Why I start my year in November

 Why traditional New Year’s resolutions don't work

 Unsurprisingly, 80% of New Year's resolutions fail.
+The APA’s overview of intrinsic versus extrinsic motivation explains why goals driven by external pressure are far less likely to persist than those rooted in autonomy and personal meaning.
 Here are a few reasons we may be setting ourselves up by waiting to create resolutions just before we ring in the New Year:

 1. The holiday season is chaotic